 Some prevention tips to keep in mind include:

-- Keeping your stress levels low
+- minimizing stress levels

-- Staying inside as much as possible during the winter, as cold weather can dry the skin
+- staying inside as much as possible during the winter, as cold weather can dry the skin

-- Using a humidifier during the colder months, to help keep the skin moist and prevent outbreaks
+- using a humidifier during the colder months to help keep the skin moist and prevent outbreaks

-Nutrition and psoriasis
+Diet and psoriasis

 Currently, there is limited evidence to suggest diet affects psoriatic symptoms.